scottbri/unisphere-rest-client/README.md

 # unisphere-rest-client
-This project has been renamed PyMAX   https://github.com/scottbri/PyMAX
+This project has been renamed PyVMAX   https://github.com/scottbri/PyVMAX